dandv/smartlook.github.io/_docs/sdk/xamarin.md

 bool isRecording = Smartlook.Analytics.IsRecording;
 ```

-It is not necessary to stop recording when the app is suspended, or start when it wakes from suspended state, it is done automatically.
+It is not necessary to stop recording when the app is suspended, or start when it wakes from its suspended state, this happens automatically.

 ### Fine-tune Smartlook

-Setup methods access an optional parameter o `SetupOptions` type to set running options.
-At present, it can be used to set the video recording framerate in frames-per-seconds
+Setup methods have an optional parameter with `SetupOptions` type to set running options.
+At present, it can be used to set the preferred video recording framerate in frames-per-seconds
 ```cs
 Smartlook.Analytics.Setup("your-app-sdk-key", new Analytics.SetupOptions(framerate: 4));